rafapaulino/Wordpress-Simple-Azure-Upload/README.md

-# Windows Azure Storage for WordPress
+# Rafa Azure Storage for WordPress

 Use the Windows Azure Storage service to host your website's media files.